derfelix42/Ingestor/README.md

 _Maybe there will also be a voice assistant, you can place in your room.
 So you only need to say "Hey Ingestor, \<your note to take\>"_

+## How to use Ingestor
+Ingestor is under development at the moment and you can't use it so far.
+The goal for Ingestor is to be self-hosted by who ever want's to do so.
+For anyone not wanting to self-host, there will also be a paid service.

 ## Help us with your ideas!
 If you have any idea on how to improve Ingestor, feel free to contact us or open a new issue.
 We are allways open for weird ideas :D